Kitura/kitura.dev/content/docs/guides/sessions/raw-sessions.md

 }
 ```

 ---

 ##Step 3: Add the session GET route

 Now we have access to our session, we can use it to persist data.

-We are going to be persisting the Book model from the Kitura Style Guide, but you can use any Codable Swift type.
+We are going to be persisting the `Book` model, but you can use any `Codable` Swift type.

-The session is stored as a [String: Any] dictionary, however by declaring the expected type, we can directly decode our model from the session.
+The session is stored as a `[String: Any]` dictionary, however by declaring the expected type, we can directly decode our model from the session.

 In our case, we decode an array of books by adding the following code to our GET handler: